 Along with London, Paris, and Rome, cosmopolitan Barcelona has emerged as one of Europe’s must-see cities for honeymoon couples and other romantics.
-The Catalan capital on the Mediterranean is Spain's top city.
+To many, Barcelona on the Mediterranean is Spain's top city.
 With its famous Las Ramblas street, its Gaudí architecture and numerous art galleries, the Catalan capital draws lovers of art and architecture, food and music, modernism, and the sea.
 In fact, Barcelona has become a popular cruise port as well.

 Discover the Art & History of Barcelona

 Barcelona’s history has long been part of its appeal.
 Its Gothic Quarter, Europe's best-preserved medieval area, dates back to 27 B.C. and the reign of the Roman emperor Augustus.

 The preserved historic center houses thirteenth-century Barcelona Cathedral, the royal palace where Columbus had his initial audience with King Ferdinand and Queen Isabella.
 The area's civil and cultural institutions include the Picasso Museum.
 Joan Miró and Salvador Dali, born in Catalonia, also reflect the passion, creativity, and intellect of the Catalan spirit.

 Admire Barcelona's Architecture

 Yet it is the bold Art Nouveau works native son Antonio Gaudí constructed a century ago that give the city its inimitable profile.
-From the neo-Gothic Palau Güell in Las Ramblas, the city’s famous promenade, to the epic, sinuous, yet-unfinished Sagrada Familia that can be seen for miles, Gaudí’s artistry is synonymous with Barcelona.
+From the neo-Gothic Palau Güell (pictured) in Las Ramblas, the city’s famous promenade, to the epic, sinuous, yet-unfinished Sagrada Familia that can be seen for miles, Gaudí’s artistry is synonymous with Barcelona.

 Taste the Tapas